Peacock Meadows & Big Wood

 Bracknell Forest Council have installed information boards that explain the history of the place and the wildlife you’ll find here.
 For example, the name has a long history dating back to 1625 and the first tenant farmer, John Peacock!

 Crossing over Peacock Lane will take you to another section of the park, the north meadow and Big Wood, where you can stroll through a meadow and into the neighbouring ancient woodland.
-This area is separately fenced area, and less visited than the main meadow, so it’s worth seeking out.
+This is a separately fenced area, and less visited than the main meadow, so it’s worth seeking out.
+Visit the woodland here in late April for a beautiful display of Bluebells.

-N.B.
-Skylarks nest on the ground in the meadows March to August so it’s important to keep to the paths during this period.
+Note: Skylarks nest on the ground in the meadows from March to August, so it’s important to keep to the paths during this period.
+Dog walkers should be aware that cattle may be grazing.